-Kazakhstan is the largest country in Central Asia and the eighth largest in the world, but its population density is very low, with fewer than six people per square kilometre.
-About two thirds of the population is ethnic Kazakh (mainly Muslim) and about a quarter ethnic Slav (mainly Russian), with some smaller minorities.
+Kazakhstan is the largest country in Central Asia and the eighth largest in the world, but its population density is very low (fewer than six people per square kilometre) since it is mostly desert or mountain steppe.

-Kazakhstan has huge oil and gas reserves and major investment in the oil sector since 1991 brought rapid economic growth.
-Oil money is responsible for the development of Astana, which became the capital in 1997, taking over from Almaty, but the economy has declined in recent years.
+Kazakhstan has huge oil and gas reserves and close economic links with Russia and China.
+Major investment in the oil sector since 1991 brought rapid economic growth and oil money is responsible for the development of Astana, which became the capital in 1997, taking over from Almaty.
+However, the economy has declined in recent years.

 Religion

-Unregistered religious activity and proselytism are illegal (including distributing religious literature without permission), and the activities of registered groups are strictly regulated.
+As in other central Asian countries, the threat of Islamic extremism has led the government to impose increasing restrictions.
+Unregistered religious activity and proselytism are illegal (including distributing religious literature without permission) and the activities of registered groups are strictly regulated.
 Sunni Islam, the majority religion, is under total state control and other Muslim groups such as Ahmadis are banned.
-Several legally resident foreigners – including Muslims, Jehovah’s Witnesses and protestants – have been fined and handed deportation orders in recent years as illegal “missionaries”.
+Several legally resident foreigners – including Muslims, Jehovah’s Witnesses and Protestants – have been fined and handed deportation orders in recent years as illegal “missionaries“.

 The Russian Orthodox Church (the largest church in Kazakhstan) experiences few difficulties as the government does not view it as a threat, and Catholic churches are exempt from registration due to a government agreement with the Vatican, but other denominations are facing increasing problems.
-Police frequently raid church meetings, detain leaders and members and impose large fines.
+Amendments to Kazakhstan’s repressive Religion Law (see below) that came into force in January 2022 make it even more difficult to hold religious events.
 Christian converts from Islam come under pressure to recant from family and community.

 Repressive laws

-In 2011, Kazakhstan’s government introduced a repressive new Religion Law that increased restrictions on meetings and “missionary activity” for all religions.
-The law required religious groups to re-register under greater restrictions, a complex and expensive process, and it required that religious groups have at least 50 members locally, 500 nationally and 5,000 nationally in order to register, which is impossible for small churches.
-In 2018, the government approved a set of amendments that imposed even harsher restrictions, including a ban on religious teaching unless within a registered organisation.
+In 2011, Kazakhstan’s government introduced a repressive Religion Law that increased restrictions on meetings and “missionary activity” for all religions.
+The law required religious groups to re-register under greater restrictions, a complex and expensive process, and it required that religious groups have at least fifty members locally, five hundred regionally and 5,000 nationally in order to register, which is impossible for small churches.
+In 2018 the government approved a set of amendments that imposed even harsher restrictions, including a ban on religious teaching unless within a registered organisation.

 On 29 December 2021, President Tokayev signed into law further amendments to the Religion Law that make holding religious events away from state-registered places of worship more difficult.
 Any state-registered religious community that wants to hold a pilgrimage or other event away from their state-registered place of worship now needs advance state permission and must provide details including start and end time, how people will get there, whether loud speakers will be used and how many vehicles will be used plus their travel route.
 The amendments came into force on 9 January 2022.